coffee2code/custom-post-limits/readme.txt

 == Changelog ==

 = 4.0.2 () =
+* Bugfix: Fix error in a unit test due to variable being used before being set.
 * Change: Enable more error ourput for unit tests.
 * Change: Default `WP_TESTS_DIR` to `/tmp/wordpress-tests-lib` rather than erroring out if not defined via environment variable.
 * Change: Note compatibility through WP 4.7+.